nhungnoon/All-about-NLP/README.md

-# ALL about NLP
+# ALL about processing data for modeling and modeling of course :)
-An informational page of different ways to process text data